raunakpilani/winscript/README.md

 run using
 >keepalive.bat proc_name.exe

-browser_url.au3 activates (brings to focus) already open IE window and provides the URL as alert
+browser_url.au3 activates (brings to focus) already open IE window and provides the URL as alert then activates Firefox Window and provides URL as alert.